phazelift/strings.js/README.md

 can be used as static methods from Strings.
 Descriptions for all included methods can be found in the API below.
 The types.js API can be found in the phazelift/types.js repo.

-I hope to give some better and more detailed examples later when I have time available for that.
-I am Also still working on the API..
-For now I recommend to check the Jasmine tests to see what strings.js is capable of, and do some fun experiments yourself of course.
+Still working on the API..
+For now I recommend to check the Jasmine tests to see what strings.js is capable of, and have some fun playing it.

 Some examples:
 ------------